Kailinho/3004_Final_Project/README.md

 - For testing:
     - You can change inital patient status in the custonDialogBox class.
     - You can change the patient status after CPR in the CPR utility module.
+- Tests:
+    - App builds and Runs in QT.
+Passed.
+    - Pressing power button turns the device on and off.
+Passed
+    - User can close application by clicking close window button.
+Passed
+    - User can run the simulation with either adult/child patient type.
+Passed
+    - Analyzed patient heart rate results in all possible scenarios.
+Passed
+    - Delivers a shock to the patient if heart rate anaysis concludes it shockable.
+Passed
+    - Battery level reduces after each shock.
+Passed
+    - AED Sends a warning when Battery level will drop below the minimum required charge.
+Passed
+    - Audio(console) prompts guiding the user with instructions for use.
+Passed